Alabama Layoffs — February 2005

 |---|---|---|---|---|

-The single largest action involved Mundy Maintenance And Services, LLC at its Decatur facility, reporting 224 affected workers.
+Leading the list was Mundy Maintenance And Services at its Decatur facility, reporting 224 affected workers.
 Tee Jays followed with 220 workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.